Using the Budget page

 The roll-up budget will display alongside the parent category and you will still be able to view the individual sub-category totals.

 You can use the column titles on the Budget page to change the order your categories are displayed.
 By default, the category order on this page will be based on the category order from the Categories page (see user guide: Change the category order).

 Click on any of the column titles to change the display order accordingly.

-Allows you to view in the default category order, alphabetically, or, reverse alphabetically.
+- Category - Allows you to view in the default category order, alphabetically or reverse alphabetically.

-View budgets according to the number of transactions assigned to them.
-Choose to view in ascending, or descending order.
+- Items - View budgets according to the number of transactions assigned to them.
+Choose to view in ascending or descending order.

 - Budget - This option orders budget categories according to the portion of the budget that has been spent or earned.
 Choose to view from greatest portion spent/earned to least, or vice versa.